-Additionally, individuals responsible for student and campus activities, campus security, event security, and others, as a result of their role at the College, may also be classified as CSAs under the Clery Act.
+Additionally, individuals responsible for student and campus activities, campus security, event security, and others, as a result of their role at the College, may also be classified as CSAs under the Clery Act and TVCC Board Policy ECA-AR(2) Compliance with the Clery Act.
 This means they have specific crime reporting obligations under the law.